Many older drivers are able to self-determine if they should drive based on their mental and physical ability.

 You may have medical limitations that affect your driving, which you must self-report to the RMV when renewing your drivers license.
-You can discuss with your physician in getting adaptive equipment to assist in driving.
+You can discuss getting adaptive equipment to assist in driving with your physician.
 You can also apply for a disability plate or placard through the RMV.

 Warning signs of unsafe driving